pleabargain/storyboard/negotiations/agreeing_04.md

 I’m all in favor of X.
 You’ve got a point there.
 It seems a fair suggestion.
+I like where you are going with this.
 Let’s stick to your idea.
 Let's take your idea and improve upon it.
 Taking X into account, we can now reconsider Y.